berkanturkali/Todo-Server/README.md

 # Todo

- This is the backend code of the Android Todo app.
+ This is the backend code of the Android & IOS Todo app.
 ## Installation

 * Clone the project